kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 ```
 **VM defined in a `yaml` format:**

-In genaral, VM's can be defined as a `yaml` manifests and can be deployed as k8s objects, a simple example of a VM  in a yaml format is below:
+In general, VM's can be defined as a `yaml` manifests and can be deployed as k8s objects, a simple example of a VM  in a yaml format is below:

 ```yaml
 apiVersion: kubevirt.io/v1alpha3